sio-doh/30-Days-Of-React/02_Day_Introduction_to_React/02_introduction_to_react.md

 )
 ```

 Let us keep adding more elements.
-Additional HTML element to display the author name and year.
+Additional HTML elements to display the author name and year.

 ```js
 const header = (